California Wildfires Update: Containment and Evacuation Information

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the Crow Tribe of Montana to supplement tribal recovery efforts in areas affected by a severe storm and straight-line winds on August 6, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal, and local recovery efforts in areas affected by a severe storm and flooding from October 20-23, 2024.
 The following areas have been approved for assistance:

 List of Affected Zip Codes